Jamnagar District, Gujarat

 List of Talukas in Jamnagar District

 Jamnagar District is divided into 7 Talukas for administrative and revenue purposes.
 In total, there are 428 villages under these talukas.
-The table below lists each taluka along with village count and geographical area.
+The table below lists each taluka along with village count and area.

 Sl.
 No.TalukaVillagesArea (km²)